maragkakislab/nanoplen/README.md

 ## Input

 NanopLen accepts two input files.
-The first file is TAB separated and contains the length data and consists of 3 columns: the sample name, the identifier (e.g. transcript name, used to aggregate lengths), and the length.
-The second file is TAB separated and contains the metadata that describe the samples and the conditions in the experiment.
+The first file is TAB separated file that contains the length information.
+It consists of 3 columns: the sample name, the identifier (e.g. transcript name, used to aggregate lengths), and the length (trasncript length or polyA tail length).
+This file contaians all the read-lengths that are presenat in the sequencing file.
+The second file is the metadata file that describe the samples and the conditions in the experiment (information in TAB separated format).

 ## Output